X

 Emperor Sutoku was born under the unfortunate star.
 There were numerous Imperial succession disputes until Emperor Sutoku took the throne.

-In 1156, right before he began to reign, the Hogen Rebellion occurred which he failed to put down, Sutoku escaped from a death, but had to exile in Sanuki-no-kuni (present Shikoku region).
+In 1156, right before he began to reign, the Hogen Rebellion occurred which he failed to put down, Sutoku escaped from a death, but had to exile to Sanuki-no-kuni (present Shikoku region).

 After Sutoku’s abdication and exile, he devoted himself to monastic life.
 He copied numerous Buddhist scriptures with his blood and offered them to the court.

-Fearing that the scriptures were cursed, the court refused to accept them and sent it back with the scripture was torn.
+Fearing that the scriptures were cursed, the court refused to accept them and sent them back with the scripture torn.

-Snubbed, Sutoku was said to have resented the court furiously, hurried to the garden and bit the tips of his tongue and wrote down the curse words wishing the ruin of the court.
+Snubbed, Sutoku was said to have resented the court furiously, hurried to the garden, bit the tips of his tongue, and wrote down the curse words wishing the ruin of the court.

 Upon his death, he became an Onryo.

-Everything from the subsequent fall in the fortune of the Imperial court, the rise of the samurai powers, droughts and internal unrests were blamed on his haunting.
+Everything from the subsequent fall in the fortune of the Imperial court, the rise of the samurai powers, droughts, and internal unrest were blamed on his haunting.

 After his death, there were great calamities almost every hundred years until the Warring States period.